epadam/Machine-Learning-Tutorial-Demo-Resources/ML_Tabular.md

-# Machine Learning for Tabular Data
+# Guidline of Machine Learning for Tabular Data

 In this section we talk about tricks and tips for data analysis with machine learning.